 I understood that ”inputting” and “outputting” should be carried out with a good balance but how can I implement “outputting” while there is nobody I can speak to?

 I am not studying abroad, and have no English-speaking friends over here!”

 Well, you are absolutely right.
-But let us think a little bit…
+But let’s think a little bit here…

-When it comes to “conversation” we’ve got this picture of more than one person exchanging their opinions or impression of the topic, I believe…
+When it comes to “conversation” we’ve got this picture of more than one person exchanging their opinions or their impression of some topic, haven’t we?

 But haven’t you ever heard a phrase such as “contributing to the conversation” or “to establish a conversation” ?

 Conversation is basically an “interactive” affair… that means before it reaches interactive stage, it must start from non-interactive stage where one person is simply giving opinion or saying some kind of greeting words.

 conversation is only formed at the point where somebody reacts to the other person’s remark,

 In a nutshell, “outputting” is always carried out before conversation is getting established.

 Besides, we sometimes catch the scenes where the conversation is seemingly being established but the fact is that there is no interaction going on, and people are just saying whatever they feel like to…

 We might find similar situations in an interview of politicians or excited mature ladies’ lunch time conversation.

 My wife is certainly making her way to get to this level! w

-In conclusion, “outputting” is fundamentally no different from “soliloquy” regardless of people’s reaction to whatever you say.
+In conclusion, “outputting” is fundamentally no different from “self-talk” regardless of people’s reaction to whatever you say.

 It is also said that “writing things down” is another form of “outputting”.

 This is something I am pointing out in the kindle book I have published, which is the fact that…

 The skill of writing can be developed in proportion to the amount you write… just like people who are involved in online business practice writing repeatedly to master their copywriting skill.

-So, why don’t people apply “soliloquy” for their speaking practice which method is practically the same as “writing down your idea” while both are the same “outputting” action?
+So, why don’t people apply “self-talk” for their speaking practice which method is practically the same as “writing down your idea” while both are the same “outputting” action?